-- the flow function: enabling high speeds of long distance traffic and, many times, high volumes; - the distributor function: serving districts and regions containing scattered destinations; - the access function: enabling direct access to properties a bngside a road or street.
+- the flow function: enabling high speeds of long distance traffic and, many times, high volumes; - the distributor function: serving districts and regions containing scattered destinations; - the access function: enabling direct access to properties alongside a road or street.

-Besides a traffic function, streets and roads in built up areas should a low people to stay in the vicinity of their house safely and comfortably.
+Besides a traffic function, streets and roads in built-up areas should allow people to stay in the vicinity of their house safely and comfortably.
 We call this function residential function and this function could well be combined with the access function.

-The concept of sustainably safe road transport comes down to the removal of all function combinations by making the road monofunctional, i.e. by creating categories of roads: pure through roads, pure distributor roads and pure access roads.
+The concept of sustainably safe road transport comes down to the removal of all function combinations by making the road monofunctional, i.e. by creating categories of roads. pure through roads, pure distributor roads and pure access roads.
 Multi-functionality leads to contradictory design requirements and also to higher risks.
-Table 1 indicates the risk levels of different road types and from this we can learn that applying the safety principles, as has been done on motorways and in 30 km/h-zones, lead to relatively low risks.
+Table 2 indicates the risk leve k of different road types and from this we can learn that app lying the safety principles, as has been done on motorways and in 30 km/h-zones, lead to relatively low risks.

-Road type Speed limit Mixed traffic Intersecting/ oncoming traffic Injury rates per 10 6 km
+Road type Speed limit Mixed traffic Intersecting/ oncoming traffic Injury rates per 10 km

 Residential areas 30 yes yes 0.20

 Urban street 50 yes yes 0.75

-Urban artery 50/70 yes/no yes 1 33
+Urban artery 50/70 yes/no yes 1.33

 Rural road 80 yes/no yes 0.64

-Express road or road closed to slow moving vehicles 80 no yes 0 30
+Express road or road closed to slow moving vehicles 80 no yes 0.30

-Motor road 100 no yes ho 0.11
+Motor road 100 no yes/no 0.11

-Motorway 100/120 no no 0 07
+Motorway 100/120 no no 0.07

-Table 1 .
-Injury rates in The Netherlands (1986) on different road types.
+Table 2.
+Injury rates in The Netherlands (1986) on different road types -

-The differences between the existing approach to categorise a road network and the sustainably safe approach are depicted in Table 2.
+The differences between the existing approach to categorise a road network and the sustainably safe approach are depicted in Table 3.

-Common practice of today Sustainably safe practice Existing types of roads Traffic function Traffic function Sustainably safe types of roads Motorway ▲ increasing Through Ia.
+Common practice of today Sustainably safe practice Existing types of roads Traffic function Traffic function Sustainably safe types of roads Motorway ↑ increasing Through Ia.
 Motorway Motor road through and decreasing Ib.
 Motor road Main distributor access or IIa.
 Distributor road (rural) Local distributor Distributor IIb.
-Distributor road (semi-urban) District artery decreasing IIIa.
-Access road Neighbourhood artery through and increasing access Access (rural) Residential street access IIIb.
-Access road Woonerf (urban) Residential function Residential function
+Distributor road (semi-urban) or District artery decreasing IIIa.
+Access road Neighbourhood artery through and increasing access Access (rural) Residential street IIIb.
+Access road Woonerf (urban) Residential function Residential function J

-Table 2.
+Table 3.
 Common practice and sustainably safe practice of categorising roads and streets.

-Based on our existing know edge functional requirements for design criteria have been deve bped for a sustainably safe traffic system (van Minne n& Slop, 1994).
+Based on our existing knowledge functional requirements for design criteria have been developed for a sustainably safe traffic system (Van Minnen & Slop, 1994):

-- create resident'al areas as large as possible,
+- create residential areas as large as possible;

-- every trip as bng as possible over the safest type of roads;
+- every trip as long as possible over the safest type of roads;

 - make trips as short as possible;

 - combine short and safe;

 - prevent search behaviour for destinations;

 - make road types recognisable;

 - reduce and uniform design characteristics;

-- prevent conflicts between on-coming traffic;
+- prevent conflicts between on coming traffic;

 - prevent conflicts between crossing traffic;

 - separate different transport modes;

 - reduce speed where conflicts could occur;

 - prevent obstacles alongside a road.

-Recently, these functional requirements have been made operational in 'draft guidelines' by a C.R.O.W-working committee (C.R.O.W., 1997).
-An example of these guidelines for roads outside urban areas are presented in Table 3.
+Recently, these functional requirements have been made operational in 'draft guidelines' by a C R.O.W-working committee (C.R O.W, 1997).
+An example of these guidelines for roads outside urban areas are presented in Table 4.